 “During the research phase, we kept hearing that a lot of people and companies didn’t consider animation as part of their design workflow—which is slightly mind-boggling, really, because it’s so important to rounding out the user experience.
 But it was because the tools they had didn’t offer it, and they didn’t want to go out and pay for another tool or waste the time switching back and forth.”

-With InVision Studio’s highly anticipated release coming in January 2018, Giannattasio continues to seek input from leading design teams in organizations around the world.
+With InVision Studio’s highly anticipated release coming in early 2018, Giannattasio continues to seek input from leading design teams in organizations around the world.

 “I’m really excited to see this in the hands of people, to see what they create with it,” Giannattasio says.
 “That’s one of the most satisfying things about building tools, when you’re surprised by what people do with it.
 That feeling of, ‘Wait, how the hell did they make that?
 They made that inside our tool?’ is so mind-blowing.
 The creativity this unlocks for people is so satisfying.
 So I can’t wait to put this out into the world and see what designers create with it.”